ducky4life/ns-detag/README.md

 ## Governor rename (defaults to L)

-First button press takes you to https://www.nationstates.net/page=regional_officer/region/office=governor/ if you are not there
+First button press takes you to https://www.nationstates.net/page=regional_officer/region/office=governor/ if you are not there (works with fast.nationstates.net)

 Second one replaces current gov name with the default one and immediately renames it, no confirmation required